al-caveman/cavemark/README.md

   markdown text.

 * It reserves fewer keywords in practice.
 I.e. it only reserves `[... : ...]`,
-  so you can use `(...)` in your text without worrying to escape them.
+  so you can use `(...)` in your text without worrying about escaping them.
   The fact that `:` is reserved inside a `[...]` block is not worrying, because a resource ID is just an identifier (e.g. you don't need to use `:` in an identifier).

 If you can convince me that more features are needed, I will change my mind.